arjunperi/Brick-Breaker-Game/README.md

 - All bricks can contain powerups, and powerups are marked in the file as a letter corresponding to the powerup type immediately before the brick type.
 "L" is extra life, "P" is paddle length increase, and "S" is ball speed decrease"
 - Examples of properly formatted levels can be found in the data directory.

+The highScore.txt file is responsible for holding the highScore of the game.
+To reset the highScore back to 0 (or another specified number), all the information on the file should be deleted.
+Line 1 of the file should be blank to set the highScore to 0, or should contain the specified starting high score, and there should be no additional lines.

 ### Impressions
+- Arjun: Overall, I thought this assignment was an interesting coding experience as it introduced me to JavaFX and game development for the first time.
+Though I have been coding for a few years, I still felt like some aspects of programming were very nebulous and far removed from what I would typically be coding, and this included game development.
+This project enabled me to get a better understanding of how games and their interfaces are made, making me realize that it isn't much different than what I'm used to doing.
+The only thing I would suggest is giving students more background on how to navigate TestFX and the various problems one might encounter while testing.